 Create the ultimate sleep space for your baby.
 White noise, such as a fan, blocks out or muffles noises, especially during the day.
 You can even get a white noise sound machine made specifically for this purpose.

 Keeping the room as dark as possible will also encourage your baby to sleep and stay asleep.
-They will learn that darkness is associated with sleep.
+He or she will learn that darkness is associated with sleep.

 Keep the room at a comfortably cool temperature and dress your baby accordingly.
-It is usually best to have the room on the cool side for a healthy four month old, but take into consideration the fact that they will likely sleep with a light blanket and end up uncovered within a short period of time.
+It is usually best to have the room on the cool side for at any infant age.

 Have your baby’s crib free from as many distractions as possible when it’s sleep time.
 After they fall asleep, you may want to put one or two child-safe toys back into their crib with the hope that they will learn that waking up isn’t a bad thing.